 More about Atome?

-Headquartered in Singapore, Atome has now expanded its network across 10 markets, including Singapore, Indonesia, Malaysia, Hong Kong, the Philippines, Taiwan, Thailand, Vietnam, Japan, and Mainland China!
+Headquartered in Singapore, Atome has now expanded its network across 8 markets, including Singapore, Indonesia, Malaysia, Hong Kong, the Philippines, Thailand, Vietnam, and Mainland China!
 We also partner with over 15,000 merchants, both conventional brick-and-mortar stores and online!

 The Atome app operates without any hidden charges and is completely free to download.
 Select the items of your choosing from the iTworld store and select Atome as the payment method of choice at checkout.
 The app lets you divide the total amount into three reasonable chunks.
 With Atome as your shopping companion, all you need to worry about is the next movie you’ll stream once your Mac is back in prime condition.